wedeling/FabUQCampaign/README.md

 + To generate a random output sample from the SC surrogate, use `sc_analysis.surrogate(xi)`, where `xi` is a random Monte Carlo input sample.

 + To compute the Sobol indices from the SC samples, use: `sc_analysis.get_Sobol_indices(typ)`, where `typ` can be `'first_order'` or `'all'`.

+### Executing an ensemble job on a remote host

+To run the example script on a remote host, every instance of `localhost` must replaced by the `machine_name` of the remote host.
+Ensure the host is defined in `machines.yml`, and the user login information in `deploy/machines_user.yml`.